 The NCSS Organisation Development (OD) Transformation aims to improve the organisational health of social purpose entities to be effective in delivering quality, innovative and sustainable solutions.
-Through NCSS ODT, up to $4 million of Care & Share funds will be used to increase the capacity and capability of up to 20 social service organisations striving towards improved organisational processes and outcomes.
+Through NCSS ODT, up to $4 million of Care & Share funds will be used to increase the capacity and capability of up to 20 social service agencies striving towards improved organisational processes and outcomes.

-Organisations on the NCSS ODT will be supported over a 24-month journey spanning 3 phases
+Agencies on the NCSS ODT will be supported over a 24-month journey spanning 3 phases

 Diagnosis (6 months):

 A diagnosis of the current organisational state, using Enterprise Singapore's Business Excellence (BE) framework, and the development of a strategy plan;

 Implementation of transformation initiatives in prioritised BE domain/s from the strategy plan;

 An assessment of the organisations' state after the transformation, using Enterprise Singapore's BE framework.

 Agencies will be selected by a Committee on the basis of their aspirations and plans for transformation in the area of OD, recent and existing OD initiatives, criticality and impact of services.
 Finally, leadership commitment to OD transformation, in the form of buy-in of key management and the Board, will be a vital factor in the selection of agencies.